Prohibited Substances and Methods in Sports (KAMU) 2019

 The official version of the Prohibited List is maintained by WADA, and it is published in English and French on WADA's website (www.wada-ama.org).
 Based on the information provided by WADA, FINCIS publishes annual lists on FINCIS's website and the KAMU mobile application, which can be downloaded for Android and iOS devices.
 FINCIS's KAMU medicine lists and searches are based on the lists of the Pharmaceutical Information Centre, and they only include prescription medication and over-the-counter medicines available in Finland.
 These are updated with any new medication entering the market.

-In the event of any conflict between different language versions or translations of the Doping Agent Groups and Doping Substances section, WADA's English-language documents shall prevail.
+In the event of any conflict between different language versions or translations of the Doping Agent Classes and Doping Substances section, WADA's English-language documents shall prevail.

 Athletes must always use up-to-date lists to check the permissibility of the preparations they use.
 The athlete is always responsible for what is found in their body in any doping tests.
 The medicine search does not include products requiring a special permit.
 If you cannot find the medication you were looking for, please contact FINCIS.